 - Requirements for open space contributions. - Priority areas for undertaking open space improvements. - How and when Council will seek an open space contribution.
-The priority for Council will be to use open space contributions for land acquisitions, rather than for major capital projects.
-A cash contribution may be used to supplement land acquisition at another location.

 In determining whether Council would seek to take the contribution as land or an equivalent cash contribution the following will be considered: